“Every breath we take, every step we make can be filled with inner peace, joy and serenity.”—Thich Nhat Hanh

 There are so many things in life that can disturb your inner peace, especially in these frantic times we live in.

-First there is the small matter of your own mind—the worry thoughts, the neurotic thoughts, the self-critical thoughts, the judgement thoughts.
+First, there is the small matter of your own mind—the worry thoughts, the neurotic thoughts, the self-critical thoughts, the judgement thoughts.

-These lodgers in your head can suck all the peace right out of you in the blink of an eye if you give them an inch.
+These lodgers in your head can suck all the peace right out of you in the blink of an eye, if you give them an inch.

-And then there is the sad state of the world… but let’s not even go there.
+And then there’s the sad state of the world… but let’s not even go there.

-At times, it can feel like an achievement just to get through another day with your will to live intact, let alone feeling calm, relaxed and at peace.
+At times it can feel like an achievement just to get through another day with your will to live intact, let alone feeling calm, relaxed and at peace.

-How on earth do you find inner peace when there seems to be so much wrong—with yourself, with your life and with the world?
+How on earth do you find inner peace when there seems to be so much wrong—with yourself, with your life, and with the world?

-1. They Accept Themselves Unconditionally
+1. Accept Yourself Unconditionally

 Do you have a tendency to be your own harshest critic?
-Perhaps you demand a level of perfection from yourself that even a saint would have a hard job living up to?
+Perhaps you demand a level of perfection from yourself that even a saint would have a hard time living up to?

-I am not suggesting, of course, that you use this as a licence to abuse others.
+I’m not suggesting, of course, that you use this as a licence to abuse others.

 People who experience inner peace have learned to accept themselves just as they are—the good, the bad and the ugly.
 They know they are far from perfect… and they’re OK with that.

-2. They Skilfully Surf Life’s Waves
+2. Learn To Skilfully Surf Life’s Waves

 Most of the experiences we encounter in life are beyond our control—much like the waves that appear in the ocean.

-People who experience peace have a more detached attitude towards life’s ups and downs.
-They don’t get overexcited when life treats them favourably… nor do they become overly dejected when things don’t go their way.
+Those who experience peace have a more detached attitude towards life’s ups and downs.
+They don’t get over-excited when life treats them favourably… nor do they get overly dejected when things don’t go their way.

-The trick is to welcome ALL waves with an attitude of non-judgemental acceptance.
+The trick is to welcome all of life’s waves with an attitude of non-judgemental acceptance.

 People who experience inner peace don’t get too bogged down in their minds.

-If you are not so bothered about what it gets up to, it loses its power to affect your peace.
+When you’re not so bothered about what it gets up to, it loses its power to affect your peace.

-The mind is never present.
-It pulls your attention into the past and future.All problems are mind-created and exist in time.
-It is impossible to be present and to suffer at the same time.
+The mind is never present in the moment.
+It constantly pulls your attention into past and future.All problems are mind-created and exist in time.

+Learning to be more present can help alleviate much of the suffering in our lives.
 Don’t take my word for it.
 Test it for yourself.

 Think of a problem you are currently facing in your life.
-Try holding onto the problem whilst simultaneously giving your full attention to the breath flowing in and out of your body … or giving attention to the physical sensations in your foot?
+Try holding onto the problem whilst simultaneously giving your full attention to the breath as it flows in and out of your body.

-There is a beautiful mindfulness practice called “abiding in the here and now.”
-Most of us, through habit, spend our days “abiding in the mind.”
+There ‘s a beautiful mindfulness practice called “abiding in the now.”

-5. They Live Simply, Slowly and Mindfully
+5. Live Simply, Slowly and Mindfully

-The Chinese philosopher, Lao Tzu, said: “Nature does not rush.
+“Nature doesn’t rush.
 Yet everything is accomplished.”

 So, if you want to experience more inner peace, take steps to slow down and simplify your life… declutter, downsize, work less, exercise more, cut down on your commitments, nurture your relationships, spend more time in nature.

-6. They Look For The Good In Everything
+6. Look For The Good In Everything